Dissent from Catholic teaching on homosexuality: Saint Vincent's Catholic Medical Center

 In the 1980s, as the gay population of Greenwich Village and New York began succumbing to the AIDS virus, St. Vincent's established the first AIDS Ward on the East Coast and second only to one in San Francisco, and soon became "Ground Zero" for the AIDS-afflicted in NYC.
 The hospital "became synonymous" with care for AIDS patients in the 1980s, particularly poor gay men and drug users.
 It became one of the best hospitals in the state for AIDS care with a large research facility and dozens of doctors and nurses working on it.

 ACT UP protested the hospital one night in the 1980s due to its Catholic nature.
 They took over the emergency room and covered crucifixes with condoms.
 Their intent was both to raise awareness and offend Catholics.
 Instead of pressing charges, the sisters who ran the hospital decided to meet with the protesters to better understand their concerns.

 Others in the United States

-In November 1986, two "mobsters" from the Lavender Hill Mob, a radical gay activist group, dressed as priests and disrupted a Mass at St. Patrick's Cathedral in New York City being said Cardinal John O'Connor.
+In November 1986, two "mobsters" from the Lavender Hill Mob, a radical gay activist group, dressed as priests and disrupted a Mass at St. Patrick's Cathedral in New York City being said by Cardinal John O'Connor.
 The disruption came as a protest to the Catholic Church's recent condemnation of homosexuality.
 They unfurled a banner that said they were gay and would not be silenced.
 A few weeks later, the group wrote a check for $3,200 so that eight members could attend a charity dinner attended by wealthy New York Catholics, and hosted by the Archbishop of New York.
 They disrupted the event, unfurled the same banner, and canceled the check before it could be cashed.